RowanAurora/Rb101/notes/study_guide.md

 end
 ```

-With a block, the implicit return value is what the block evaluates and returns to the method.
+With a block the implicit return value is what the block evaluates and returns to the method.

-The implicit return here would be nil for the block.
-Each doesn't use the return value of the block however.
+The implicit return here would be nil for the block Each doesn't use the return value of the block however.
 ``` ruby
 [1, 2, 3].each do |num|
   puts num